Making your Fire Strategy work for you

-We take a proactive view to new building design, taking time to understand your need and working with you to ensure your objectives are met whilst still complying with the relevant legislation.
+We take a proactive view of new building design, taking time to understand your need and working with you to ensure your objectives are met whilst still complying with the relevant legislation.
 Our design fire strategy is intended for discussion between the design team, architects and the approving authorities, in support of the building regulations application.
 The report addresses only life safety issues, as required by the Building Regulations.

-The strategy will form part of the Fire Safety Information, as required by the Fire Safety Order, and should be handed to the responsible person in accordance with Regulation 38 of the Building Regulations (forming part of the Fire Safety Manual the contractor will hand over on completion).
+Our fire management strategy will form part of the Fire Safety Information, as required by the Fire Safety Order, and should be handed to the responsible person in accordance with Regulation 38 of the Building Regulations (forming part of the Fire Safety Manual the contractor will hand over on completion).

 Our report defines the strategy for meeting the functional and performance requirements for fire safety in the finished building.
 It is primarily intended to form part of the submission for Building Regulation Part B approval.